username0x0a/grsyncx/README.md

 ## TODO

-- Profiles as in the original _grsync_ app
+- Profiles as seen in the original _grsync_ app

 ## License